-Verification is a quick check to make sure that your project is viable and can go ahead.
+Verification is a check to make sure that your project is viable and can go ahead.
 Getting verified is a confidence-booster and makes your project more appealing to funders.

 Before a project can start crowdfunding it must be verified.
 This involves reviewing the project to make sure it’s viable, which usually involves making sure your costs are realistic and evidenced, and that you have secured any necessary permissions from the council/landowner.
 It may also involve things like insurance, financial records, and safeguarding policies.